merely-useful/py-rse/index.md

 We only have to do this once
-to allow Travis CI to access all our GitHub repositories, but we should always be careful when giving sites access to other sites, and only trust well-established and widely-used services.
+to allow Travis CI to access all our GitHub repositories, but we should always be careful when giving sites access to other sites, and only trust well-established and widely used services.

 We can tell Travis CI which repository we want it to watch by clicking the "+" next to the "My Repositories" link